anbenson/webdevblog/README.md

 This repo is NOT for students in the WebDevWeeks session - there is a separate repo for that, and we'll probably have a zip file for you to download in a separate location.

 This repo, in addition to the filled out files for WebDevWeeks, includes files for Heroku, like the Procfile.

+You can find this website hosted at webdevblog.herokuapp.com.
+Beware that since this blog uses SQLite, which is stored locally, and because Heroku likes to clear out local storage around once a day, blog posts won't persist for very long.